1st Connecticut Light Artillery Battery: Service

 On April 18, 1864, the battery embarked for Fort Monroe from where it proceeded to Gloucester Point and on May 4, it joined General Benjamin Butler's forces at Bermuda Hundred.
 It was actively engaged at Chester Station on the Richmond and Petersburg turnpike and at Proctor's Creek, losing two killed and ten wounded among the former being Lieutenant George Metcalfe.
 They then returned to Bermuda Hundred until June 27, taking an active part in the actions at Grovert's House and at Ware Bottom Church.
 Following the affair at Deep Bottom in August it was almost constantly engaged before moving to Petersburg on September 23.
 It then moved across the James River to a point near Fort Harrison.
 Following this it was assigned to the light artillery brigade of XXV Corps under General Godfrey Weitzel.

 It was active at Chaffin's Bluff and Johnson's Farm in October.
-Following this it was ordered to City Point, where it exchanged its James Rifles for 12-pound Napoleons.
+Following this it was ordered to City Point, where it exchanged its James Rifles for 12-pound Napoleons due to a shortage of ammunition for the former.
 The unit was comparatively inactive during the winter of 1864–1865.
 But on April 3, 1865, the Confederates abandoned their defences and the battery entered Richmond with the XXV Corps, where they received news of Lee's surrender.
 The unit continued to serve in the vicinity of Richmond until June 11, when it was mustered out at Manchester, Richmond.
 It started for home the following day and reached New Haven on June 14.
 The battery was the first of the veteran troops to return to Connecticut.
 Having been in service three years and eight months, it participated in about twenty engagements.